ValveSoftware/GameNetworkingSockets/README.md

 GameNetworkingSockets is a basic transport layer for games.
 The features are:

-* Connection-oriented protocol (like TCP)
+* Connection-oriented API (like TCP)
-* ... but message-oriented (like UDP)
+* ... but message-oriented (like UDP), not stream-oriented.
 * Supports both reliable and unreliable message types
-* Messages can be larger than underlying MTU, the protocol performs fragmentation and reassembly, and retransmission for reliable messages
+* Messages can be larger than underlying MTU.
+The protocol performs fragmentation, reassembly, and retransmission for reliable messages
 * Bandwidth estimation based on TCP-friendly rate control (RFC 5348)
 * Encryption.
 AES per packet, Ed25519 crypto for key exchange and cert signatures.
 The details for shared key derivation and per-packet IV are